🎨

 2

 Select your palette - find the My Palette panel on the right side.
 Click on each pigment you own to select it.
-The app will only recommend mixes using your selected colors.
+It will only recommend mixes using your selected colors.

 3